ls-/ls_Glass/README.md

 ## FAQ

-**Q:** How is this addon related to Glass by mixxorz?
+**`Q:`** How is this addon related to Glass by mixxorz?
-**A:** Originally, the goal was to take over that addon and maintain it.
+**`A:`** Originally, the goal was to take over that addon and maintain it.
 However, after reviewing the original code to figure out what I needed to do to update it for the Dragonflight expansion I decided to start from scratch.
 But it's fair to say that the addon is inspired by Glass, hence its name.

+**`Q:`** How do I move and/or resize the chat frame?
+**`A:`** Use "Edit Mode".
+There's a tiny triangle in the bottom right corner of the "Chat Frame" mover that's used for resizing.
+Hopefully, Blizz will change it to something more noticeable in the future.

 ## License